JJ Abrams’ Bad Robot Games raises $40M for games we play and watch

 Sam Englebardt and Richard Kim, Galaxy Interactive’s managing partners, zero in on the intersection of content and finance, with a particular focus on video games and game studios, social platforms and marketplaces, and blockchain and other Web3 and infrastructure technologies powering the interactive sector.

-Sweet has recruited Brian Weinstein as president and chief operating officer; Michael Booth as general manager of the games studio; Joe Rumsey as technical director; and Oneil Howell as senior level designer.
+Sweet has recruited Michael Booth as general manager of the games studio; Joe Rumsey as technical director; and Oneil Howell as senior level designer.
 Rumsey is a 25-year veteran who spent four years as a software engineer at Facebook.
 Howell has worked at Oculus in its research and development division, and he worked on Just Cause 3 and Just Cause 4 at Avalanche Studios.

 Bad Robot has raised more than $50 million to date and it has 20 employees.
 The company is hiring.
 Bad Robot was formed by filmmaker J.J.
 Abrams in 2001.
 The company has produced television series such as Alias, Lost, Fringe, Person of Interest, Castle Rock, Westworld, Lovecraft Country, and Little Voice.
 It has also helped make feature films such as Super 8, Star Wars: The Force Awakens and Star Wars: Rise of Skywalker, the Star Trek, Mission: Impossible and Cloverfield franchises; and interactive content including the mobile app Action Movie FX.